andrewheberle/coredns-netbox-plugin/README.md

    LocalForward 18443 192.168.1.128:8443
 ```

+## Breaking Changes

+Previous versions of the *netbox* plugin supported a "local cache" however
+this functionality has been removed and the configuration option to enable
+the cache (`localCacheDuration`) is no longer supported and will cause an
+error when parsing your `Corefile`.

+It is recommended that the native `cache` plugin be used instead.

 ## Credits

 This plugin is heavily based on the code of the redis-plugin for CoreDNS.

 [1]: https://netbox.readthedocs.io/en/stable/
 [2]: https://coredns.io/manual/toc/#server-blocks